 The reservation is charged to the payment method tied to the subscription.
-If you have an Enterprise subscription, the reservation cost is deducted from your monetary commitment balance.
-If your monetary commitment balance doesn't cover the cost of the reservation, you're billed the overage.
-If you have a Pay-As-You-Go subscription, the credit card you have on your account is billed immediately.
-If you're billed by invoice, you see the charges on your next invoice.
+The reservation cost is deducted from your monetary commitment balance, if available.
+When your monetary commitment balance doesn't cover the cost of the reservation, you're billed the overage.
+If you have a subscription from an individual plan with pay-as-you-go rates, the credit card you have on your account is billed immediately for up-front purchases.
+Monthly payments appear on your invoice and your credit card is charged monthly.
+When you're billed by invoice, you see the charges on your next invoice.

-A reservation discount only applies to resources associated with Enterprise, Pay-As-You-Go, or CSP subscription types.
+A reservation discount only applies to resources associated with Enterprise, Microsoft Customer Agreement, CSP, or subscriptions with pay-as-you go rates.
 Resources that run in a subscription with other offer types don't receive the reservation discount.
-For enterprise enrollments, enterprise Dev/Test subscriptions aren’t eligible for the reservation benefits.

 When you buy a reservation, the discount can apply to other instances with attributes that are within the same size group.
+This feature is known as instance size flexibility.
 The flexibility of the discount coverage depends on the type of reservation and the attributes you pick when you buy the reservation.

-- Reserved VM Instances: When you buy the reservation, if you select Optimized for: instance size flexibility, the discount coverage depends on the VM size you select.
+- Reserved VM Instances: When you buy the reservation and select Optimized for instance size flexibility, the discount coverage depends on the VM size you select.
 The reservation can apply to the virtual machines (VMs) sizes in the same size series group.
 For more information, see Virtual machine size flexibility with Reserved VM Instances.

 - SQL Database reserved capacity: The discount coverage depends on the performance tier you pick.
 For more information, see Understand how an Azure reservation discount is applied.